Need some animal control? (But seriously) if you have a stray dog or cat issue, page ACO Erica Thurston, at 802 240-0402

 Vershire Mutual Aid Volunteers

-If you are at higher risk or have symptoms: The following folks have agreed to be available by phone during daytime and early evening hours.
+If you are at higher risk, have symptoms, or are quarantining: The following folks have agreed to be available by phone during daytime and early evening hours.
 They can link people up with volunteers who are available to pick up essential groceries, medications, and possibly assist with outside pet care.